 The results of the risk assessment show that the risk of illegal, improper, or erroneous use in the CFPB's travel card program is medium.
-Although a risk level of medium means that the risk is likely to occur, such risk would likely have a limited effect on the CFPB's current operations and long-term objectives.
-Further, we completed an audit of the CFPB's travel card program in June 2016.
-Therefore, we will not include an audit of the travel card program in our 2017 annual audit plan.
-The Office of Travel and Relocation should continue to take appropriate actions to ensure proper oversight of its program.
+Although a risk level of medium means that the risk is likely to occur, such risk would likely have a limited (but more than minimal) effect on the CFPB's current operations and long-term objectives.
+Nonetheless, the Office of Travel and Relocation should continue to take appropriate actions to ensure proper oversight of its program.